AidaAfshar/Learning-Rate-Free-Reinforcement-Learning/README.md

 ## Citations
-For Model Selection methods, we use the implementations available at [model selection repository](https://github.com/pacchiano/modelselection)
+For Model Selection methods, we use the implementations available at [model selection](https://github.com/pacchiano/modelselection) repository.

 For reinforcement learning algorithms, we used the [cleanRL](https://docs.cleanrl.dev/) library.